LukinHasEuro/SiegesServer/README.md

 Connect to the server on localhost:25567

-## Installing new maps

-To install new maps on the minigame, follow the tutorial available in the readme <a href="https://github.com/CeedricCom/SiegeGame">here</a>.
+To install new maps and customise configuration (such as shop and respawn timers), follow the tutorial available in the readme <a href="https://github.com/CeedricCom/SiegeGame">here</a>.

 ## Related Repositories